simon-engledew/autoscrollpane-react/README.md

 ## Why?!

-You can achieve the same effect using pure CSS/flexbox in Chrome but at the time of writing it doesn't work in Firefox due to a rendering bug.
+You can achieve the same effect using pure CSS/flexbox in Chrome but at the time of writing it doesn't work in Firefox due to a long-standing [rendering bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1042151).

 Using `scrollToBottom` also has trouble if the content is frequently updating.
 Short of using it inside a `setInterval`, it is going to occassionally scroll short of the bottom.